 Buckley Liberty Freeze-Dried Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Buckley Liberty product line includes 3 freeze-dried dog foods.
+The Buckley Liberty product line includes the 3 freeze-dried dog foods listed below.

 Freeze-Dried Dog Food

 Ingredients: Chicken, chicken liver, chicken heart, chicken gizzard, squash, chicken necks, apples, carrots, broccoli, eggs, ground flaxseed, inulin, blueberries, cranberries, apple cider vinegar, dried kelp, potassium chloride, sodium chloride, salmon oil, fish oil, iron proteinate, zinc proteinate, vitamin E supplement, copper proteinate, manganese proteinate, mixed tocopherols (a preservative)

 Fiber (estimated dry matter content) = 5.3%

 The first ingredient in this dog food is chicken.
 Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.